-Navy safely detonate wartime device
+Detonated device 'highly explosive'

 A controlled explosion has been carried out after an unexploded bomb was discovered on the Isle of Man.

-The 12-inch wartime device was found by a metal detectorist at Smeale in the north of the island on Sunday evening.
+The eight-inch wartime device was found by a metal detectorist at Smeale in the north of the island on Sunday evening.

 A cordon was set up and maintained by the town's coastguard before the device was detonated by a Royal Navy Bomb Disposal Unit from the UK on Tuesday.